John Percival (bishop): Bishop of Hereford

 Lord Rosebery, the Prime Minister, nominated Percival to be Bishop of Hereford in January 1895.
 Whilst Queen Victoria was opposed to the idea, since Percival was known to favour the disestablishment of the Church in Wales, Rosebery prevailed.
-The Congé d'élire authorising Percival's appointment passed the Great Seal of the Realm on 18 February 1895.
+The congé d'élire authorising Percival's appointment passed the Great Seal of the Realm on 18 February 1895.
+He was consecrated into bishop's orders on Lady Day (25 March), by Edward White Benson, Archbishop of Canterbury, at Westminster Abbey; and he was enthroned at Hereford Cathedral on 25 April.

 Percival's time in Hereford was affected by the death of his wife in 1896, and he had difficulties in administering the large rural diocese where his radical political views were often unpopular.
-Graham Neville characterises him as a 'Low-church Political Liberal'.; in 1901 he publicly criticised the conditions and loss of life in the Concentration Camps of the Second Boer War.
-He attracted criticism (including an excommunication by Frank Weston, the bishop of Zanzibar) when he invited nonconformists to take holy communion at Hereford Cathedral to mark the coronation of George V. He had more success on a national level, elected as the President of the Educational Science section of the British Association, and championed the cause of adult education in particular – he chaired the first meeting of the Workers' Educational Association in 1903.
+Graham Neville characterises him as a 'Low-church Political Liberal'.; in 1901 he publicly criticised the conditions and loss of life in the concentration camps of the Second Boer War.
+He attracted criticism (including an excommunication by Frank Weston, the bishop of Zanzibar) when he invited nonconformists to take holy communion at Hereford Cathedral to mark the Coronation of George V. He had more success on a national level, elected president of the Educational Science section of the British Association, and championed the cause of adult education in particular – he chaired the first meeting of the Workers' Educational Association in 1903.
 He was elected an honorary fellow of Queen's College, Oxford in late 1902.

 Percival hoped for the Archbishopric of York; indeed felt that it had been promised him, but was disappointed when Cosmo Gordon Lang was given the post in 1909.

 Bishops at that time were not only lords but addressed as ‘My Lord Bishop’ and lived in accommodation like the Bishop’s Palace in Hereford.
 The 1901 Census of England and Wales shows Percival resident in the Palace with his wife, a chaplain and 9 servants.

 Percival had been a leading figure in the Church of England Peace League so that when the First World War opened in August, 1914, he was cautious, unlike most of his contemporary bishops, about giving his backing to the War.
 However, the German attack on Belgium and the ‘Belgian atrocities’ made him commit fully to supporting the British war effort.
-He wrote, seeking prayers throughout the diocese, ‘.... for the victory of our sailors and soldiers who are so bravely giving their lives in this terrible conflict, to the cause of righteousness and freedom, and to win for the various nations of Europe in the years to come, the blessings of enduring peace and Christian brotherhood.’
+He wrote, seeking prayers throughout the diocese, ".... for the victory of our sailors and soldiers who are so bravely giving their lives in this terrible conflict, to the cause of righteousness and freedom, and to win for the various nations of Europe in the years to come, the blessings of enduring peace and Christian brotherhood."
 Percival would lose a son to the War as a result of shelling in November, 1914.

 Percival was the godfather of William Temple, Archbishop of Canterbury 1942-4.
 Temple wrote Percival’s biography.